-In 1994 virtual reality and 3D stereo were utilized as multimedia teaching aids in HFCC Theater Arts classes.
+In 1994 virtual reality and 3D stereo were utilized as multimedia teaching aids in HFC Theatre Arts classes.
 After experimenting with processes and techniques for approximately four years, the Virtual Theatricality Lab began production of William Shakespeare’s The Tempest.
-The Tempest (2003) used 3D stereoscopic projection and real-time VR navigated scenery to give new life and meaning to Shakespeare’s classic and make it accessible to a new generation of theater-goers.
-The Tempest was a regional winner in The Kennedy Center’s American College Theater Festival.
+The Tempest (2003) used 3D stereoscopic projection and real-time VR navigated scenery to give new life and meaning to Shakespeare’s classic and make it accessible to a new generation of theatre-goers.
+The Tempest was a regional winner in The Kennedy Center’s American College Theatre Festival.
 The Tempest was featured in many Michigan newspapers and on the Associated Press, including a 4 page feature article in the Detroit Free Press’ Sunday Entertainment Section.

 The Skriker (2006) was the first full length theatrical production of a stage play to successfully combine real-time motion capture and 3D stereoscopic projection.
 The Skriker was featured in many Michigan newspapers and on the Associated Press, including articles in state and national entertainment magazines.
 Following the VTL's trend-setting lead, several major Michigan Universities attempted theatrical productions using Motion Capture and 3D stereo.